 - 2-3 Tablespoons Parmesan, grated

 - Fresh basil, chopped

 - For the meatballs: Prepare a cast-iron frying pan by wiping with olive oil.
 Pre-heat oven to 400 ° F.

 - Place all the meatball ingredients into a medium sized bowl.
 Mix thoroughly by hand until they are completely combined.

-- Coat your hands with a bit of olive oil, and using your hands, form mixture into 3 or 4 oz. balls. (will make 8-10 meatballs).
+- Coat your hands with a bit of olive oil, and using your hands, form mixture into 3 or 4 oz. balls (about golf ball sized). (will make about 8meatballs).

 - Place formed meatballs into the prepared cast-iron frying pan and place into the pre-heated oven.
-Set the timer for 40 minutes and cook the meatballs without moving them.
-Continue to simmer the tomato sauce, stirring occasionally and breaking up larger pieces of tomato.
+Bake meatballs for 30 minutes, without moving them around in the pan while they cook.

-- After 40 minutes of cooking, remove the frying pan from the oven.
-Carefully spoon off any fat that has accumulated in the pan, without moving the meatballs.
+- After the meatballs have baked, remove the frying pan from the oven.
+Carefully spoon off and discard any fat that has accumulated in the pan, without moving the meatballs around too much.
 Taste your tomato sauce and add salt and pepper as needed, to taste.
 Pour the tomato sauce over the meatballs and distribute evenly in the pan.
-Return to the oven and allow to cook a further 20-30 minutes, until the sauce is reduced.
-If the meatballs start to over-brown or look too dry, spoon a little of the tomato sauce over the top of them.
+Top with some mozzarella cheese and a bit more Parmesan.
+Return to the oven and allow to cook a further 20 minutes